-- 25. The representative of Brazil provided participants with an overview of the new access and benefit sharing legislation in Brazil for genetic resources and associated traditional knowledge.
-Amongst other matters, the Brazilian legislation addresses instances where the original knowledge holders are difficult to ascertain and provides for benefit sharing measures, in such cases.
-The Brazilian legislation institutionalises the recognition of the rights of indigenous peoples and local communities.
-The legislation provides clarity and certainty and will foster biodiversity research and development.
-Under the new legislation, genetic resources are considered the heritage of all Brazilians and a National Fund has been established to assure that all the benefits arising from the utilization of the genetic resources are to be channelled to biodiversity conservation and sustainable use.
-The legislation also recognises community protocols as an instrument for granting prior informed consent, in the case the indigenous and local communities (ILCs) wish to do so.
-The legislation provides for a definition of community protocols as a procedural norm for indigenous peoples, local communities, and small farmers to grant prior inform consent (PIC). - 26.
-In Brazil all community protocols, which have been developed are driven by the demands of the community, and within Brazil, community protocols can be as diverse as the communities developing them.
-In the Brazilian context, there are many community-to-community exchanges and peer learning in the development of community protocols.
-Brazil also includes a role for communities in monitoring agreements to ensure the on-the-ground effectiveness of the legislation.
-The representative of Brazil emphasised that here is no magic formula or one off solution to developing community protocols and their development and the protocols themselves, can be as diverse as the community that drive them. - 27.
-The various presentations were followed by a rich exchange of questions and answers.
-Some questions included: the legal recognition of community protocols; how to bring divided communities together to develop community protocols; how to address traditional knowledge that has become publically available; what happens to traditional knowledge when it leaves the community; how to recognise customary sustainable use based on customary laws; the issue that current arrangements seems to be based on partnerships and outside users developing genetic resources and traditional knowledge but can indigenous peoples develop their own resources on their own territories?
+26. The representative of Brazil provided participants with an overview of the new access and benefit-sharing legislation in Brazil for genetic resources and associated traditional knowledge.
+He explained that among other matters, the Brazilian legislation addressed instances where the original knowledge holders were difficult to ascertain and provided for benefit-sharing measures, in such cases.
+The Brazilian legislation institutionalized the recognition of the rights of indigenous peoples and local communities.
+The legislation provided clarity and certainty and would foster biodiversity research and development.
+Under the new legislation, genetic resources were considered the heritage of all Brazilians and a National Fund has been established to assure that all the benefits arising from the utilization of the genetic resources were to be channelled to biodiversity conservation and sustainable use.
+The legislation also recognized communities (ILCs) wish to do so.
+The legislation provided for a definition of community protocols as a procedural norm for indigenous peoples, local communities, and small farmers to grant prior inform consent (PIC).

+27. He explained that in Brazil, all community protocols, which had been developed were driven by the demands of the community, and within Brazil, community protocols could be as diverse as the communities developing them.
+In the Brazilian context, there were many community-to-community exchanges and peer learning in the development of community protocols.
+Brazil also included a role for communities in monitoring agreements to ensure the on-the-ground effectiveness of the legislation.
+The representative of Brazil emphasized that there was no magic formula or one-off solution to developing community protocols and their development and the protocols themselves, could be as diverse as the community that drove them.

+28. The various presentations were followed by a rich exchange of questions and answers.
+Some questions included: the legal recognition of community protocols; how to bring divided communities together to develop community protocols; how to address traditional knowledge that has become publically available; what happens to traditional knowledge when it leaves the community; how to recognize customary sustainable use based on customary laws; the issue that current arrangements seems to be based on partnerships and outside users developing genetic resources and traditional knowledge but can indigenous peoples develop their own resources on their own territories ?
 What happens when the traditional knowledge leaves the traditional territory and who has the burden of protection for traditional knowledge?
-And what is the understanding of indigenous peoples and local communities of national legal systems and their applicability to access and benefit sharing of genetic resources and associated traditional knowledge.
+And what is the understanding of indigenous peoples and local communities of national legal systems and their applicability to access and benefit-sharing of genetic resources and associated traditional knowledge.